sullerandras/HTML-dictionary/README.md

 1. Download `enwiktionary-latest-pages-articles.xml.bz2` from here (more than 200MB): [dumps](http://dumps.wikimedia.org/enwiktionary/latest/)
 2. Uncompress it (more than 2GB)
 3. Move it to the project folder as `wiktionary-full.txt`
+4. Run `npm install` to install the `lazy` module.
+If you already installed, than skip this step.
-4. Type `node parse_wiktionary.js`
+5. Run `node parse_wiktionary.js`
-5. It creates the file `dict-th.js` in about 6 minutes in my machine.
+6. It creates the file `dict-th.js` in about 6 minutes in my machine.